Build a to-do list app with Vue.js and Laravel

 This component will render to-dos items from database.
 It’s that simple.

-component and paste this code inside:
+So create your TodoList.vue component and paste this code inside:

 //../resources/js/components/TodoList.vue